towolf/towolf.github.com/docs/PsychGLImageProcessing/AddImageUndistortionToGLOperator.markdown

 geometric calibration file, as created by, e.g., DisplayUndistortionBezier.m or DisplayUndistortionBVL.m, or a struct with the neccessary information as created, e.g., by CreateDisplayWarp\(\).
-'showCalibOutput' optional flag: If set to non\-zero value, the routine will plot some debug output to the console or into figure windows.
+'showCalibOutput' optional flag: If set to non-zero value, the routine will plot some debug output to the console or into figure windows.
 'varargin' may contain optional parameters that will be passed to the routine CreateDisplayWarp\(\) as optional arguments \(see help